-Spring framework is an open-source Java framework that offers an all-inclusive infrastructure for building Java and web applications.
+Spring is an open-source Java framework that offers an all-inclusive infrastructure for building Java and web applications.
 The framework is lightweight, loose-coupled, and includes dependency injection, aspect-oriented programming, and inversion of control in its core.
-Overall, it presents a mature ecosystem for developing complex and enterprise-grade applications.

 Note: When looking for Spring, we often see “Spring Boot,” another framework built on top of the Spring, extending the Spring’s capabilities.

-NestJS not harness the capabilities of Node.js and renowned Node.js frameworks like Express and Fastify.
+NestJS harnesses the capabilities of Node.js and renowned Node.js frameworks like Express and Fastify.
 You can write backend programs in TypeScript/JavaScript.
-It is optional, though TypeScript is growing for many good reasons.
-Industry experts are increasingly favoring TypeScript over JavaScript for bigger projects as it makes codebase more manageable and maitenance easier.
+It provides multiple programming paradigms to choose from for developers, such as:

 Let's explore the distinct features of the frameworks that contribute to their widespread adoption, emphasizing the factors that distinguish them from each other.

-Dependency injection is the core of the spring framework.
+Dependency injection is the core of the Spring Framework.
 DI allows developers to build loosely coupled applications.

 In other words, it promotes reusability by encapsulating the cross-cutting concerns into aspects.
-Later the aspects can be applied to various parts of the system, promoting code readability and maintainability.
+Later, the aspects can be applied to various parts of the system, promoting code readability and maintainability.

 When it comes to communicating with a database, many frameworks do not provide the amount of ease required to focus on development parts.

-In the case of Spring, it greatly simplifies database communication by incorporating support for Java access frameworks such as Hibernate, JDBC, and JPA(Java persistence API).
+In the case of Spring, it greatly simplifies database communication by incorporating support for Java access frameworks such as Hibernate, JDBC, and JPA(Java Persistence API).

 Testing is a critical process that enables the initial evaluation of an application to ensure it functions as planned.
 It contains various testing features that simplify the testing of the application.
 These features help in efficient and effective testing.